Code of conduct

-As performer, organiser, volunteer, teacher or festival participant, I recognise and accept my rights, and will act to provide everyone the same rights.
+As a performer, organiser, volunteer, teacher or festival participant, I recognise and accept my rights, and will act to provide everyone with the same rights.

 - I have the right to set my own physical and psychological boundaries.
 It is OK not to be OK.